arishoham/Portfolio/README.md

 # Personal Portfolio

 A portfolio built in React and NextJS.
-Simple, clean and fast.

-**Note: The logo and banner used in the project are my intellectual property.
-Please refrain from using it anywhere.**
+With components from React-Three-Fiber.

 ![App Screenshot](https://i.ibb.co/jRRNMkH/Screenshot-from-2021-10-27-18-45-14.png)